mimikgit/cocoapod-MIMIKEdgeClientIdentity/README.md

  * `accountInformation`
  * `supportedAuthenticationScopes`

- Please see the in-code documenation in Xcode for more details about each API.
+ Please see the in-code documentation in Xcode for more details.

 ## Requirements
 ```